mia-platform/documentation/docs/infrastructure/self-hosted/installation-chart/15-getting-started.md

 - Configure and install a Basic configuration of the Helm Chart
 - Log-in for the first time to the Console
-- Create your first company through API
+- Create your first company

 ## Step 1 - Configuring the Helm Chart

-1. Create an empty YAML file named `values.yaml` and paste the [Helm chart template](../installation-chart/115-Chart%20and%20Helm%20parameters/10-installation-chart-example.md).
+1. Following [this example](../installation-chart/115-Chart%20and%20Helm%20parameters/10-installation-chart-example.md) create a new `values.yaml` file
-2. Create an empty bash file and paste the following code.
+2. Create an empty bash file and paste the following code

 ```bash
 rsaPrivateKeyId=$(openssl rand -hex 24)